BillDuke13/cosyvoice-ray-serve-api/README.md

 The server will be accessible at `http://localhost:9998`.

 ### API Endpoints

+The service exposes several HTTP endpoints for different TTS operations.
+All endpoints support both regular and streaming responses.

 #### 1. Standard TTS (`/v1/model/cosyvoice/tts`)

 Synthesizes speech from text using a specified voice type.
+This is the most basic and efficient endpoint for standard TTS operations.

+**Features:**
+- Streaming support for real-time audio generation
+- Voice type selection with default "qwen" voice
+- Adjustable speech speed
+- Automatic audio normalization and validation
+- Reference audio caching for improved performance

 **Method:** `POST`